rocfd/brewpitopes/README.md

 # BREWPITOPES
-Set of tools to manage epitope prediction results from linear and structural origin and to integrate a pipeline of prioritization filters to curate B-cell epitopes specific for neutralizing antibody recognition.
+Suite of tools to manage epitope prediction results from linear and structural origin and to integrate a pipeline of prioritization filters to curate B-cell epitopes specific for neutralizing antibody recognition.

 ## INSTALLATION (DOCKER IMAGE)
 0. Download the Dockerfile in this repository.
 To compile the Dockerfile you will need to have docker installed.

-1. Create docker image from Dockerfile (may take a while):
+2. Create docker image from Dockerfile (may take a while):
 ```
 sudo docker build -t brewpitopes PATH/TO/Dockerfile
 ```

 2. Create a shared folder between Brewpitopes docker image and your local machine.

       Change /your/machine/brewpitopes_projects for your desired local directory.

       Once you add files/folders in this directory, they will appear automatically within the brewpitopes docker image at /home/Projects.
 ```
 sudo docker run -it --volume /your/machine/brewpitopes_projects:/home/Projects brewpitopes
 ```

 3. Explore the folder structure of the Docker image named "brewpitopes".
 ```
 ls